 - Must be at least 16 years old

-- Must be enrolled at least part-time in a degree-seeking program
+- Must be enrolled at least part-time in a degree-seeking program at an accredited school.

 - Must have completed two years of post-high school education or an associate degree